madhusriram012/PDF-Extract/README.md

 ```bash
 node index.js
 ```
-we will get the output as combined-text.csv file inside the output folder.
+we will get the output as combined_data.csv file inside the output folder.

 ## Assumptions